pranav-kural/My-Barrie-Examiner/README.md

 # Site Concept and functionality

-The main features of the website and some of it's functionalities and benifits.
+The main features of the website and some of it's functionalities and benefits.

 #### Main features: